mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 | ack előtt nincs cca egyik technológiánál sem.
 | nem ismerik egymás timing paramétereit -> kiüthetik egymás ack-jait.

-V1 In INET, 802.11 and 802.15.4 radios can detect each other's transmissions, but can only receive their own.
+..
+V1 In INET, 802.11 and 802.15.4 radios can detect each other's transmissions, but can only receive their own **rephrase**.
 Transmissions belonging to the other technology appear as noise.
 Both technologies employ the Clear Channel Assessment (CCA) technique (they listen to the channel to make sure there are no ongoing transmissions before starting to transmit), and defer from transmitting when the channel is busy (backoff).
 The use of CCA and backoff enables the two technologies to coexist cooperatively.

+..
+V2

+.. #how do they coexist? whats needed for coexistence?

-V2 In INET, 802.11 and 802.15.4 radios can detect each other's transmissions, but can only receive their own.
-Transmissions belonging to the other technology appear as noise.
+In INET, 802.11 and 802.15.4 radios can detect each other's transmissions, but can only receive transmission of their own type.
+Transmissions belonging to the other technology appear to receivers as noise.
 However, this noise can be enough to make a node defer from transmitting.

 Both technologies employ the Clear Channel Assessment (CCA) technique (they listen to the channel to make sure there are no ongoing transmissions before starting to transmit), and defer from transmitting for the duration of a backoff period when the channel is busy.
 The use of CCA and backoff enables the two technologies to coexist cooperatively, as opposed to destructively.

-| **timing parameters**
 | **the acks are not protected**

-Here are some of the timing parameters in this scenario, for both 802.11 and 802.15.4:
+Here are some of the timing parameters in the example simulation, for both 802.11 and 802.15.4 (sending 1000B and 88B application packets with 24 Mbps and 250 kbps, respectively):

 +--------------+----------+-----------+
 |              | 802.11   | 802.15.4  |